All Episodes

 Believe them when they say it because they will do it again.

-In other words, you won't ever need a 60 vote threshold by getting rid of the legislative filibuster.
+In other words, you won't ever need a 60-vote threshold by getting rid of the legislative filibuster.

-You know, so okay, well, great.
+So, okay, well, great.

-Well, let's add what?
+Let's add what?

 Well, what if Donald Trump had done any of these things?

-They want to eliminate the electoral college.
+They want to eliminate the Electoral College.

-Because the reason for the electoral college is that New York, New Jersey, and California can't be picking every president.
+If that happens, let me predict it'll be the divided states of America because the reason for the Electoral College is that New York, New Jersey, and California can't be picking every president.

 And if that happens, there's going to be this whole other part of the United States of America that's not going to feel represented.